San Diego Padres vs Los Angeles Dodgers Same Game Parlay Picks With $1000 MLB Betting Promo Code

-We have a NLDS Game 1 tonight when the San Diego Padres meet the Los Angeles Dodgers.
-San Diego will send righty Mike Clevinger to the hill, while Los Angeles southpaw Julio Urias is their probable starter for this 9.37 pm ET contest.
+We have a NLDS Game 2 tonight when the San Diego Padres meet the Los Angeles Dodgers.
+Yu Darvish is slated to toe the slab for the Padres, while Clayton Kershaw is the Dodgers probable starter for this 8:37 pm ET contest.

-We have four plays you can use towards a Padres-Dodgers same game parlay at Betonline and our four picks could net you $10500.00 from the $1000 MLB free bet which you can claim below.
+We have three plays you can use towards a Padres-Dodgers same game parlay at BetOnline and our three picks could net you $5000.00 from the $1000 MLB free bet which you can claim below.

 San Diego Padres vs Los Angeles Dodgers SGP Parlay Same Game Parlay Betting Picks